Booth Family Center for Special Collections Use Policy

 Using Special Collections Materials

-- Requests for access to manuscript and archival material for any purpose involving pending litigation must be made through the office of the University Counsel.
+- Requests for access to material for any purpose involving pending litigation must be made through the office of University Counsel.
 Failure to disclose this intent may constitute a serious breach of legal ethics.

 - Please wash and completely dry your hands before handling materials.